pmem/vltrace/man/vltrace.1.md

     - In /etc/fstab add mode=755 option for debugfs AND tracefs.
     - Use sudo

-2. It's good to put this command in init scripts such as local.rc:
+2. It's a good idea to put this command in init scripts such as local.rc:

 	echo 1 > /proc/sys/net/core/bpf_jit_enable